mboyea/www-mboyea-com/README.md

 ### Develop
 * [Install PNPM].
 * Fork this repository.
-* Clone this repository to your computer.
+* Clone that repository to your computer.
 * Open a terminal in the root directory of the cloned repository.
 * Run `pnpm i` in the terminal to install all dependencies.